Malder-coder/crypto-market-parser/README.md

 # 🚀 Web3 & Crypto Python Automation Suite

-A collection of lightweight, production-ready Python scripts designed for crypto data extraction, automated alerting, and blockchain interaction.
+A collection of lightweight, production-ready Python scripts designed for crypto data extraction, automated alerting, blockchain interaction, and metadata scanning.

 These tools are built for traders, developers, and analysts looking to automate their Web3 workflows without complex infrastructure.